About This Chapter

 9. Classroom Management Techniques

-Managing the classroom is a challenge that all teachers face, and the decisions and actions a teacher takes in this area are extremely influential.
-In this lesson, we discuss different aspects of classroom management and the importance of creating a plan before the term begins.
+Managing the classroom is a challenge that all teachers face, and how they deal with it can make a difference between disaster and productivity.
+Learn about the different classroom management techniques and the importance of creating a plan before the term begins.

 10. Student Engagement Strategies